 Naylor is a tiny city located in the state of Missouri.
 With a population of 441 people and just one neighborhood, Naylor is the 428th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Naylor is generally considered to be a blue-collar town.
-42.75% of the Naylor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Naylor is a blue-collar town, with 42.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Naylor is a city of transportation and shipping workers, sales and office workers, and managers.
 There are especially a lot of people living in Naylor who work in management occupations (18.84%), sales jobs (12.32%), and food service (10.87%).

 Being a small city, Naylor does not have a public transit system used by locals to get to and from work.